 Publications listed in chronological order (newest first)

 Burroughs, R. W. In Review.
-Modeling tooth morphogenesis reveals constraints on rodent tooth evolution.
+Modeling rodent tooth morphogenesis reveals constraints on mammalian tooth evolution.
+Scientific Reports.

-Bell, C. J., Jass, C. N., Burroughs, R. W. In Review.
+Bell, C. J., Jass, C. N., Burroughs, R. W. In Press.
 Dental variation in a collection of Lemmiscus curtatus from the northern plains of southern Saskatchewan: implications for morphological evolution.
+Western North American Naturalist.

 Angielczyk, K. D., Burroughs, R. W., Feldman, C. F. 2015.
 Do Turtles Follow Rules?
 Latitudinal Gradients in Species Richness, Body Size, and Geographic Range Area of the World’s Turtles.
 Journal of Experimental Zoology Part B 324(3): 270-294.